Requirements

 Ensure good lighting and a clean, uncluttered background.
 Move the card closer to the camera.
 If confidence is consistently low, try increasing the Hold Duration in settings to give the camera more time to stabilize.

-Confirm HitScanTCG is running and http://localhost:8081 loads in your browser.
+Confirm HitScanTCG is running and the overlay URL (shown in the app window) loads in your browser.
 In OBS, right-click the Browser Source and select "Refresh cache of current page".

 HitScanTCG requires an active internet connection for AI card identification.
 Check your network connection and try restarting the application.